justinmalloy/wikipythonwiki/readme.txt

 The project is built using the Google App Engine SDK and built-in Python libraries.
 The App Engine SDK can be obtained from http://code.google.com/appengine/downloads.html.

+View a sample site running this application at http://wikipythonwiki.appspot.com

 To install a development version of the system in Windows:
 1. Download Google App Engine SDK